 CHPC has been a leading voice in discussions surrounding the ongoing process to rezone SoHo/NoHo.
 Although the lower Manhattan neighborhood was once a haven of opportunity and affordability for low-income New Yorkers and struggling artists, it has since transformed into one of the most expensive districts in the country, characterized by luxury retail and high-end fashion.
 Updating SoHo/NoHo’s outdated and exclusionary zoning is a crucial first step towards a more equitable development framework for New York City.

 Last year, CHPC was one of numerous policy organizations and advocates that urged the City of New York to advance the rezoning before it would be too late to complete the process within the remainder of the mayoral term.
-As a result of these efforts, early stages of the rezoning process are now underway.
+As a result of these efforts, the early stages of the rezoning process are now underway.

 CHPC has since provided testimony on the Draft Scope of Work to ensure that opportunities for affordable housing development are maximized under the land use changes, and will continue to provide data and expertise throughout the process to shape its impacts.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to documentation.